OUIsolutions/CHashManipulator/README.md

 Like all OUI libs, CHashManipulator is single file, and just add the file ""CHashManipulator.h" to your directory and compile it with gcc or clang.

-If you want, you can also include the entire "src" folder in your directory and run it from "src/one.h"
+If you want, you can also include the entire "src" folder in your directory and include  it from "src/one.h"

 ## An Quick guide
 <!--codeof:exemples/Implict_validation/correct.c-->